robocorp/example-activities/robotsparebin-starter/README.md

 ## Executing with Robocode Lab

-You can choose to run the activity in Robocode Lab in two different modes, using the _Activity run_ functionality or in _Notebook mode_.
+You can choose to run the activity in Robocode Lab in two different modes, using the _Run activity_ functionality or in _Notebook mode_.

 > For more information about running your activities in Robocode Lab, check [this article on Robohub](https://hub.robocorp.com/development/robocode-documentation/running-robots-in-robocode-lab/).

-### Running with Activity Run
+### Running with Run Activity

 Click the `Run activity` button in the top right corner in the UI.
 Select the entry point from the provided list: use `entrypoint.sh` on macOS/Linux and `entrypoint.cmd` on Windows.